Loss of Hydraulic Pressure Results in Helicopter Crash Lawsuit

-Strothman v.
+Case Title: Strothman v.
 Airbus Helicopters

 The National Transportation Safety Board (NTSB) concluded that the likely cause of the crash was the pilot’s inability to maintain yaw control resulting from a loss of hydraulic pressure to the foot pedals.
-Yaw is the movement of an aircraft either to the left or right around a vertical axis, in the case of a helicopter around the rotor mast.
+Yaw is the movement of an aircraft either to the left or right around a vertical axis, in the case of a helicopter, around the rotor mast.
 The pilot controls this movement via hydraulic force by applying pressure on the foot pedals.
 The NTSB determined that the loss of pressure was likely related to the activation of the hydraulic test button during pre-takeoff checks.

-Airbus knew of the hydraulics problem.
+Airbus Knew of the Hydraulics Problem

 Martin’s testimony lead to a reasonable conclusion that Airbus was content to “scapegoat” pilots rather than address the underlying safety issues.

-Airbus was aware that its AS350 helicopters were susceptible to inadequate hydraulic pressure to the foot pedal (yaw) controls and a loss of control during pre-takeoff hydraulics tests.
+Airbus knew that its AS350 helicopters were susceptible to inadequate hydraulic pressure to the foot pedal (yaw) controls and a loss of control during pre-takeoff hydraulics tests.
 The assumption was the pilot could compensate with increased foot pressure.
 Airbus significantly understated the foot pedal forces pilots needed to use to stop yaw rotation once movement had begun.

 SDS further concluded that a significant contributing factor in AS350 B2 and B3 takeoff loss-of-control crashes, including the Seattle crash, was the use of a two-position, push-button switch to control the hydraulic test function.
 The two-position switch increased the risk that the pilot would not remember to disengage the switch during pre-takeoff checks, leaving the hydraulics in a degraded condition.
 SDS concluded this crash likely would not have occurred with a single-position switch that would have disengaged immediately after finger pressure was released and would have allowed the hydraulic system to quickly restore proper operating pressure.